Suggestions for starting a new meeting

 We always need more meeting leaders.
 Anybody can lead a meeting.
 If you think you might like to lead a meeting, or if you’d like to start a new meeting, please reach out through the contact form on the website.

 On the first weekend of each month, ITAA holds a business meeting.
-The time of the meeting rotates every month, in order to enable members in different time zones to attend.
+Each meeting time rotates by eight hours to enable members in different time zones to attend.
 All are welcome to participate.
-The rotating schedule and the upcoming agenda are on the website.
-If you would like to add something to the agenda, please send a message through the contact form on the website no later than the last Sunday of each month.
+The next meeting is on [DATE: Business Meeting Schedule], and the full schedule and the upcoming agenda are on the website.
+If you would like to add something to the agenda, please send a message through the contact form on the website no later than one week in advance of the meeting.